-The Message Digest attribute contains the message digest used to validate the Signed URI when symmetric keys are used.
+The Message Digest attribute contains the message digest used to validate the Signed URI or Signed Token when symmetric keys are used.

-The Digital Signature attribute contains the digital signature used to verify the Signed URI when asymmetric keys are used.
+The Digital Signature attribute contains the digital signature used to verify the Signed URI or Signed Token when asymmetric keys are used.